History of TGL (golf league) in Timeline

 TGL (golf league)

-TGL is a golf league created by TMRW Sports, a company founded by Mike McCarley, Tiger Woods, and Rory McIlroy in partnership with the PGA Tour.
-The league merges traditional golf with simulated indoor elements, showcasing PGA Tour players.
-Its inaugural season commenced in 2025, with matches scheduled on weeknights to align with the PGA Tour's schedule.
+TGL is a tech-infused golf league created by TMRW Sports, a venture led by Mike McCarley, Tiger Woods, and Rory McIlroy in partnership with the PGA Tour.
+The league blends traditional golf with simulated indoor elements, showcasing PGA Tour players.
+Its inaugural season began in 2025, hosting weeknight matches that align with the PGA Tour schedule, combining real-world golf talent with technological advancements to modernize the sport.

-In August 2022, a report by Sports Business Journal indicated that NBC Sports had an option to carry league events.
+In August 2022, a report by Sports Business Journal indicated that NBC Sports had an option to carry TGL events.

 February 20, 2023: SoFi Center Groundbreaking

-On February 20, 2023, TMRW Sports broke ground on the SoFi Center, an indoor venue in Palm Beach Gardens, Florida, in partnership with Palm Beach State College.
-The venue will include educational and recreational facilities.
+On February 20, 2023, TMRW Sports broke ground on the SoFi Center, an indoor venue in Palm Beach Gardens, Florida, constructed in partnership with Palm Beach State College.

 October 5, 2023: ESPN Secures Media Rights for TGL

-On October 5, 2023, ESPN Inc. announced a multi-year deal to secure media rights for TGL, with matches airing on ESPN or ESPN2 and streaming on ESPN+.
+On October 5, 2023, ESPN Inc. announced it had secured media rights for TGL in a "multi-year" deal, with matches airing on ESPN or ESPN2, and streaming on ESPN+.

 Loading Video...